How the Brain Works during Different Types of Meditation

 There are many different types, or purposes, for meditation.
 As an ancient practice, meditation has been a foundation for many of the world’s great religions and schools of thought, including Buddhism, Hinduism, and Taoism.
 It has been practiced, in some form or another, since around 1500 BC.

-While ancient practices were mainly focused on religious worship, modern meditation practices center on:
+While ancient practices were mainly focused on religious worship, modern types of meditation practices center on:

 Today, the practices of meditation have become intertwined with those of yoga, especially the many varieties of Hatha yoga practiced today.

 There are many reasons people choose to meditate.
-Depending on your purpose, you may opt for a specific meditation technique to help you.
+Depending on your purpose, you may opt for a specific types of meditation technique to help you.
 The most common forms of meditation practice today include:

 - concentration meditation